konstrybakov/wayway/README.md

 - some apps have a lot of unnecessary (for me) configuration exposed to the user during the creation of the word entry
 - some apps don't have learning modes that I prefer
 - some apps have a UI that doesn't satisfy my requirements
-- some apps don't have a freemium, or good enough freemium for me
+- some apps don't have a freemium, or good enough premium for me

 ## Setup